markmoxon/elite-source-code-library/README.md

 # Source code library for every version of Elite on bbcelite.com

-This repository contains a spurce code library that is used as a single source of truth when building the following repositories:
+This repository contains a source code library that is used as a single source of truth when building the following repositories:

 * [BBC Micro (cassette) Elite source code](https://github.com/markmoxon/cassette-elite-beebasm)
 * [BBC Micro (disc) Elite source code](https://github.com/markmoxon/disc-elite-beebasm)